raspberrypilearning/cricket/en/step_2.md

 --- /task ---

-### Move the ball to the target
+### Bowl at the stump

 --- task ---

-To move the ball to the chosen stump, it needs to point towards that stump and then move towards it, until it reaches it.
+The ball points towards the chosen stump and moves towards it, until it reaches it.

 ```blocks3
 when I receive [New Ball v]